sagefy/sagefy/docs/pages/survey_of_learning_research.md

 **Question**: _How can learner's know what is most relevant in practice?_

+- SE 151-154: Keep to the learning objectives; do not add material that does not support learning objectives.
+    - Cites Mayer and Moreno 2003; Garner, Gillingham, & White, 1989; Bishop, Amankwaita, and Cates (2008); Mayer & Johnson, 2010; Svetcov, 2000; Dewey 1913; Moreno and Mayer 2000a; Knez and Hygge 2002; Ransdell and Gilroy 2001; Mayer, 1993; Mayer, Sims, & Tajika, 1995; Dewey, 1913; Harp and Mayer 1998; Harp and Mayer 1998; Mayer, Heiser, and Lonn 2001; Sanchez and Wiley 2006; Butcher 2006; Scheiter, Gerjets, Huk, Imhof, and Kammerer 2009; Mayer, Hegarty, Mayer, and Campbell 2005
+- SE 166-172: Do not add words to the lesson, either visually or graphically, that do not support learning objectives.
+An example is motivational stories.
+    - Cites Mayer, Heiser, and Lonn 2001; Lehman, Schraw, McCrudden, and Hartley 2007; Mayer, Griffith, Jurkowitz, and Rothman, 2008; Mayer, Bove, Bryman, Mars, & Tapangco, 1996; Mayer, 2001a; Mayer, Deleeuw, and Ayres 2007; Mayer and Jackson 2005
+- SE 159-164: Do not add graphics that do not support the learning objectives.
+They can distract, disrupt, and seduce the learner and add cognitive load.
+    - Cites Mayer, 1993; Mayer, Sims, & Tajika, 1995; Dewey, 1913; Harp and Mayer 1998; Harp and Mayer 1998; Mayer, Heiser, and Lonn 2001; Sanchez and Wiley 2006

 **Question**: _How does the challenge level impact learning?_

 **Question**: _What is the best way to choose an appropriate challenge level?_

+- SB 350: Finding the right level of challenge for the learner's goal is critical to motivation.
+    - Cites Locke and Latham’s (2002); (Malone & Lepper, 1987)

 **Question**: _What strategies can be used to keep learners engaged and motivated?_